-Our next meeting is on 5th September at Packwood National Trust Cafe at 7.30 pm.
+To start our 2018/19 season, our next meeting is on 5th September at Packwood National Trust Cafe at 7.30 pm.
 This will be a chance for you to catch up with friends, get details of the new Programme, pay your subscriptions and enjoy a drink and some nibbles.

 We are also pleased that Joe, the young chocolatier from 1683, Chocolate Place in Knowle, will be giving a talk, demonstration and tastings for us to enjoy!
 We look forward to seeing everyone there.